The Vital Role of Medical Emergency Response Teams

 During this training, participants will learn how schools can prepare for and respond to public health crises, strategies for responding to medical emergencies in a distance-learning environment, and ways leaders should begin preparing for post-COVID schools.

-- Recognize the importance of having a Medical Emergency Response Team and Plan in the distance learning environment
+- Recognize the importance of having a Medical Emergency Response Team (MERT) and plan in the distance learning environment.

-- Identify practical considerations for adapting school safety practices in alignment with COVID-19 public health practices
+- Identify considerations for adapting school safety practices in alignment with COVID-19 public health procedures.

 Evilia Jankowski, MSA, BSN, RN, State School Nurse Consultant, Michigan Department of Health and Human Services, Michigan Department of Education